Liquid certificates of deposit can seem very appealing, but they’re not for everyone.

 That’s why McBride favors other liquid, top-yielding investments such as bank savings accounts or money markets that are insured by the Federal Deposit Insurance Corp.

-However, money market mutual funds offered by brokers aren’t insured.
+But understand that money market mutual funds offered by brokers aren’t FDIC-insured.
 “Use them for putting money into the market at a moment’s notice,” McBride says.
 “They’re not a permanent parking place.”

 Consider these downsides to liquid CDs before putting your money into them.

-“Liquid CDs are a marketing strategy,” Levin says.
-"They’re never attractive enough to recommend.”
+“Liquid CDs are a marketing strategy,” Levin concludes.
+“They’re never attractive enough to recommend.”